reujab/wallpaper/README.md

 ## Notes

 * On Windows and KDE, you must log out and in again for the background to update.
-* The macOS version has not been tested, so it may not work.
 * Enlightenment is not supported.